-To improve drop out, the MP9841 is designed to operate at close to 100% duty cycle for as long as the BST to SW voltage is greater than 2.5V.
+To improve dropout, the MP9842 is designed to operate at close to 100% duty cycle for as long as the BST to SW voltage is greater than 2.5V.
 When the voltage from BST to SW drops below 2.5V, the HS-FET is turned off using an under-voltage lockout (UVLO) circuit, which allows the LS-FET to conduct and refresh the charge on the BST capacitor.
-In DCM or PSM, the LS-FET is forced on to refresh the BST voltage.
+In PSM or DCM, the LS-FET is forced on to refresh the BST voltage.